redcrafter502/next-showdown/README.md

 - [ ] pagination on dashboard page
 - [ ] new user id with every new login
 - [ ] add env to use mock data instead of trakt api
+- [ ] use arktype for env validation

 # Create T3 App